Golf Tutorials

 The 'One Task' Rule on the Green

 One of the biggest mistakes golfers make is trying to tally their score while still in "play mode."
 There’s too much going on.
-Instead, create a a clean break between playing the hole and recording the score.
+Instead, create a clean break between playing the hole and recording the score.

 • Finish the hole completely: Your only job after your last putt is to finish the hole's physical tasks.
 Pick up your ball, tend the pin if needed, and rake any bunkers you were in.